IgnacioPomar/IgnacioPomar/README.md

 Hi, my name is Ignacio Pomar.

-In my repositories I archieve the project I'd wish to make at worktime, but neve have time for them
+In my repositories I archieve the projects I'd wish to make at worktime, but never have time for them

 # Profesional profile
 Throughout my professional life I have gone from a purely technical level to more complex projects, assuming greater responsibility in team management and in company management.